swt30/waterworlds-paper/waterworlds.md

 The most significant effect is the change in heat capacity across the liquid-vapour phase boundary, which we do capture in our models.
 <!-- compare to literature values for heat cap in ice VII? -->

-We drew the thermal expansion $α$ directly from the equation of state by evaluating @eq:thermal-expansion.
+We drew the thermal expansion $α$ directly from the equation of state by evaluating equation @eq:thermal-expansion.
 We used automatic differentiation[^autodiff] where possible to evaluate the derivative.
 In some cases this was not possible;[^not-always-possible] we used finite differencing[^finite-diff] in these cases.
 As well as pre-computing the equation of state itself, we pre-computed and tabulated $α$ on the same pressure-temperature grid.